 Posted February 5, 2013 at 05:00 pm by Jimmy McGee

 Everyone has a secret place.
 Perhaps it is a restaurant tucked away on a side street that makes the best pulled pork.
 Perhaps it is a picnic table at the far corner of the park where you can sit and enjoy the serenity of the nearby babbling creek.
 Maybe it is not actually a place, rather a secret band or website that you and few select other know about.
 At the risk of sounding like a hipster, it almost seems like the Samsung Galaxy Note 10.1 tablet is that special secret device.

-Posted January 29, 2013 By: jerdog
+Posted January 29, 2013 at 12:30 pm by jerdog

 Anyone who has spent time on XDA, or in the Android community at large, knows that when a device receives inclusion in CyanogenMod’s device tree, it is a beautiful day.
 This is because CM support ensures that the device will have a longer-than-manufacturer-intended lifespan.
 This of course depends on the manufacturer providing the tools and documentation necessary for development to occur.
 In many cases, OEMs do a pretty good job at publishing the documentation for instances in which they deviate from the reference design of a device’s board.
 Other times, however, manufacturers seem to go into brain fart-mode when it comes to this.

-Posted January 14, 2013 By: Former Writer
+Posted January 14, 2013 at 06:00 pm by Former Writer

 Overclocking and underclocking your device’s processor can be very useful in certain circumstances.
 Overclocking can help aging hardware keep up with newer software, and underclocking (as well as undervolting) can help squeeze more time out of a battery charge.